sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 * The blackbox can be analysed to compare the course over the ground (from GPS) with the compass readings.

-* If you need help doing this, post the log in the iNav RC Groups forum and ask for help.
+* If you need help doing this, post the log in the iNav RC Groups forum (or Slack channel) and ask for help.
 There are a number of users familiar with this type of analysis who will assist.

 * It is necessary to fly at a reasonable speed in order to get useful GPS data.
 Just hovering is not useful as the GPS cannot detect direction without movement.